 - Apogee Enterprises, Inc. v.
 Hans Rosenow Roofing Co., Inc., 1986 WL 15883 (N.D.
 Ill., Mar.
 11, 1986)

-Mitch has defended insured individuals, healthcare professionals, contractors, drug and device manufacturers, nursing homes, homeowners associations, and non-profit organizations against all types of personal injury claims, including catastrophic bodily injury and death, in products, premises, construction and professional liability actions.
+Mitch has defended insured individuals, healthcare professionals, contractors, drug and device manufacturers, nursing homes, homeowners associations, and nonprofit organizations against all types of personal injury claims.
+This included catastrophic bodily injury and death, products liability, premises liability, construction liability and professional liability actions.
 He has also represented insurers in general liability, excess and surplus lines coverage litigation.

 Mitch has tried jury cases to verdict in eight different state and federal courts, and he has argued appeals before the Illinois Court of Appeals, the Illinois Supreme Court and two United States Courts of Appeal.